monahendawi/quantum-zne-blog/related-work.md

 Circuit folding has become one of the most widely used approaches for implementing ZNE on both simulators and real quantum hardware.

+A practical implementation of Zero-Noise Extrapolation was later proposed through Digital Zero-Noise Extrapolation, where circuit folding techniques were used to amplify noise while preserving the logical computation [3].

 ---

 ## Richardson Extrapolation